Does paying off a personal loan early hurt credit?

 If paying off your personal loan early is part of your debt payoff strategy, here are a few potential advantages to consider:

-But say you pay off your loan one year early—that’s 12 payments, including interest, you won’t have to make.
-You might want to read the fine print of your loan terms for any prepayment fee and compare that to the interest you could save.
+• Saves on interest: By paying off a personal loan ahead of schedule, you reduce the amount of interest you’d pay over the life of the loan.
+But you might want to read the fine print of your loan terms for any prepayment fee and compare that to the interest you could save.

 Reasons why you might not pay off a personal loan early